 The 60 credits in 2L and 3L consist of 21 credits (7 courses) of required courses and 39 credits of elective courses.
 Three required courses (Administrative Law, Evidence, and TRC) are taken in 2L, while the other four required courses (Business Associations, Civil Procedure, Dispute Resolution, and Ethical Lawyering) can be taken in 2L or 3L.
-Along with the required courses in 1L, these seven required courses in 2L and 3L create a solid foundation that prepares students for more advanced courses and their future careers.
+Along with the required courses in 1L, the seven required courses in 2L and 3L provide students with a solid foundation for more advanced courses and their future careers.